-- a. your track record in managing similar projects and access to personnel with the right skills and experience, including management and technical staff - b. your plan to manage the project including scope, implementation methodology, timeframes, delivery risks and budget access - c. your access, or future access, to any required infrastructure, capital equipment, technology, intellectual property and regulatory or other approvals.
+- a. your business and finance track record in managing similar projects and access to personnel with the right skills and experience, including strong governance, management and technical staff, provide evidence and examples of track record to support your claims - b. your plan, providing details, to manage the project including scope, implementation methodology, timeframes, delivery risks and budget access - c. your access, or future access, to any required infrastructure, capital equipment, technology, intellectual property and regulatory or other approvals required to deliver your project.

 6.3.
-Merit criterion 3
+Assessment criterion 3